Manila asks Japan for large ships to patrol South China Sea

 The two leaders met on Thursday night at the close of the Asia Pacific Economic Cooperation (APEC) summit in Manila.

-Abe said he welcomed the deal and “agreed to work together for the early signing of the agreement and the realization of cooperation in defence equipment”.
+Abe said he welcomed the deal and “agreed to work together for the early signing of the agreement and the realization of cooperation in defense equipment”.

 There have been media reports that Tokyo would supply Manila with three used Beechcraft TC-90 King Air aircraft suitable for maritime surveillance in the South China Sea.
 Manila had also sought Lockheed Martin submarine-hunting P3-C patrol planes.